Tuttotorna/lon-mirror/README.md

 Measures invariants that persist under transformations **without a privileged observer**.

-Isolates structure that is real but non-experiential.
+Isolates structure that is **real but non-experiential** for human cognition.

 ---